Alopecia Areata: The Complete 2026 Guide to Causes, Types, Treatments & What Actually Helps

 Alopecia Totalis

 Complete loss of all scalp hair.
-Occurs in approximately 5% of alopecia areata cases.
+A small minority of alopecia areata cases.
 Less likely to fully self-resolve; follicles remain intact and non-scarred.

 Alopecia Universalis

 Complete loss of hair across the scalp and entire body including eyebrows, eyelashes, and body hair.
-Occurs in approximately 1% of cases.
-Most challenging to treat.
+The least common presentation, and the most challenging to treat.

 Ophiasis / Sisaipho